 - 12.1.
-All teams and individuals wishing for a chance to advance to the KyNASP® State Championship Tournament on March 28-30, 2024 must compete in at least one state qualifying tournament between December 1st, 2023 and March 2nd, 2024.
+All teams and individuals wishing for a chance to advance to the KyNASP® State Championship Tournament on March 14-15, 2025 must compete in at least one state qualifying tournament between December 1st, 2024 and February 15th, 2025.
 Teams and individuals will be ranked during this time based on their best state qualifying score. - 12.2.
-The top 100 elementary, top 120 middle school, top 140 high school teams will advance to the KyNASP® State Tournament.
-Teams beyond the top 100 elem, top 120 middle and top 140 high school ranked with state qualifying scores of 2500+ elementary, 3000+ middle, or 3100+ high also will advance. - 12.3.
+The top 100 elementary and all elem teams beyond the 100th place with a state qualifying score of 2500+, top 100 middle school and all middle teams beyond the 100th place with a state qualifying score of 3000+, top 100 high school teams and all beyond the 100th place with a state qualifying score of 3100+ will advance to the KyNASP® State Tournament. - 12.3.
 Schools may only register one team per division.
 Second teams will have an opportunity to post scores in a virtual tournament after the state tournament for a chance to advance to the National Tournament if they can post a state qualifier score of 2500+ elementary, 3000+ middle, or 3100+ high. - 12.4.
 The top 150 individuals by gender and division, not advancing as part of a team will advance to the state tournament based on their highest state qualifying tournament score.
 If they are beyond the top 150 with a personal state qualifying score of 290+ high school, 280+ middle school, or 270+ elementary, they may also register.
 Those in the top 150 that are part of a qualifying team will register with the qualifying team.
 Archers in the top 150 may be part of a team this does not change the list of the top 150.
 (Rankings can be found at www.nasptournaments.org by clicking on the red "Rankings" button.

-13. General
+13. General State Tournament Information